New Hope Unlimited has found that many times symptoms may be improved and possibly reversed with our Alternative Prostate Cancer treatment.

-Digital rectal exam is done to detect any bumps, hard areas or growth on the prostate that may be cancer.
-It is performed through insertion of a lubricated and gloved finger in the rectum.
-A patient may feel slight discomfort during examination, but the procedure is generally not painful and will only last for a short while.
+The digital rectal exam is done to detect any bumps, hard areas, or growth on the prostate that may be cancer.
+It is performed through the insertion of a lubricated and gloved finger in the rectum.
+A patient may feel slight discomfort during the examination, but the procedure is generally not painful and will only last for a short while.

 Transrectal Ultrasound is the process of inserting a probe in the rectum to generate an image of the prostate through sound waves.

-Biopsy is the process of taking a tissue from the prostate and examining it under a microscope.
+The biopsy is the process of taking tissue from the prostate and examining it under a microscope.
 Of all the procedures mentioned, this is the only way to know for sure if a man has prostate cancer or not.

 Being diagnosed with prostate cancer is not a death sentence.
 While it can be a fatal condition, know that there’s hope and that you have a choice.
 New Hope Unlimited will help you continue living a full life while battling the disease.
 Please get in touch with our care team to explore different prostate cancer treatment options.